Jainam18/Advanced_Regression_House_Prediction_Kaggle/README.md

 # Advanced_Regression_House_Prediction_Kaggle

-This a Kaggle Competition Dataset on which Exploratory Data Analysis, Feature Engineering, Feature Selection, Data Modelling is Applied.
+This is a Kaggle Competition Dataset on which Exploratory Data Analysis, Feature Engineering, Feature Selection, and Data Modelling are Applied.